Toggle: English / Spanish

 - Cosmetic reasons, including "love handles," fat bulges, or an abnormal chin line.

 - To improve sexual function by reducing abnormal fat deposits on the inner thighs, thus allowing easier access to the vagina.

 - Body shaping for people who are bothered by fatty bulges or irregularities that cannot be removed by diet and/or exercise.

-Liposuction is generally not appropriate for these uses:
+Liposuction is not used:

 - As a substitute for exercise and diet, or as a cure for general obesity.
 But it may be used to remove fat from isolated areas at different points in time.

 - As a treatment for cellulite (the uneven, dimpled appearance of skin over hips, thighs, and buttocks) or excess skin.